Towards Effective Long Video Understanding of Multimodal Large Language Models via One-shot Clip Retrieval: Related Work

 \section{Related Work}

-The great success of MLLMs also advances the research of video understanding~\cite{0002WH00LWX0L0024,0001RKK24,abs-2404-16994,SongCWZZWCG0ZLH24}.
-Borrowing the principle of image-based MLLMs, recent efforts are also devoted to video-MLLMs based on the powerful LLMs~\cite{ZhengC00WZL0LXZ23}.
-In particular, Video-LLaVA~\cite{abs-2311-10122} aligns the representations of images and videos to a unified visual feature space, and then employs a shared projection layer to map the visual representation for the LLM.
-VideoChat2~\cite{0002WH00LWX0L0024} introduces a progressive training paradigm with multi-modal instructions, bridging LLM with the visual encoder.
+The great success of MLLMs also advances the research of video understanding~\cite{0002WH00LWX0L0024,0001RKK24,11146594,SongCWZZWCG0ZLH24}.
+Borrowing the principle of image-based MLLMs~\cite{11301404,11086409,luo2024moil}, recent efforts are also devoted to video-MLLMs~\cite{11433110,10948357,10874219} based on the powerful LLMs~\cite{ZhengC00WZL0LXZ23}.
+In particular, VideoChat2~\cite{0002WH00LWX0L0024} introduces a progressive training paradigm with multi-modal instructions, bridging LLM with the visual encoder.
 Video-ChatGPT~\cite{0001RKK24} averages frame-level features across temporal and spatial dimensions, respectively, which are then jointly learned with text features in LLMs.
+More recent state-of-the-art models like Qwen3-VL~\cite{Qwen3-VL} have achieved remarkable performance improvements by scaling both model parameters and training data.
 Despite these advances, most video-MLLMs often adopt uniform frame sampling to avoid excessive memory overhead~\cite{0002WH00LWX0L0024,0001RKK24}, which however tends to lose key visual semantics for long video understanding.